ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/get-index.python.markdown

 {NOTE: }

-* Use `GetIndexOperation` to retrieve the **index definition** from the database.
+* Use `GetIndexOperation` to retrieve an index definition from the database.

 * The operation will execute on the node defined by the [client configuration](../../../../client-api/configuration/load-balance/overview#client-logic-for-choosing-a-node).
   However, the index definition returned is taken from the database record,
   which is common to all the database-group nodes.
   i.e., an index state change done only on a local node is not reflected.

 * To get the index state on the local node use `GetIndexStatisticsOperation`.